-Appropriate staff and those who are required or reasonably anticipated to provide physical force intervention will receive training include instruction in positive management of student behavior, cultural sensitivity, effective communication for defusing and de-escalating disruptive or dangerous behavior, and safe and appropriate use of force, isolation, and restraint.
-Such staff members will Annually, administrators will provide all staff with the district established policy and procedure regarding the use of reasonable force.
+All training will include instruction in positive management of student behavior, cultural sensitivity, effective communication for defusing and de-escalating disruptive or dangerous behavior and safe and appropriate use of force, isolation and restraint.
+Annually, administrators will provide all staff with the district established policy and procedure regarding the use of reasonable force.